catisf/Project-1-Group-2/README.md

-# project1---group2
+# Project 1 of UoB Data Bootcamp - Group 2

-Project 1 of UoB Data Bootcamp
+In this project we will use Spotify API to understand